Please press here to listen to the homily or download

 Why did people try as hard as possible, wake up early and stay up late to work, and still have not enough to eat, to drink, and to be warm?
 The simple reason is because they followed human wisdom, and not God’s wisdom.
 The author of Psalm 127:2 compares the case of one who knows how to live according to God’s wisdom and one who lives according to human wisdom as follows: “It is in vain that you rise up early and go late to rest, eating the bread of anxious toil; for he gives to his beloved sleep.”
 They worked hard, but if they don’t know how to use their money, they will not have enough, as the prophet Haggai says, “whoever earned wages earned them for a bag with holes in it.”

-(3) God is the one who bestows gifts on people: Haggai counsels people that they must first do God’s will.
+(3) God is the one who bestows gifts on people: Haggai advises people that they must first do God’s will.
 When God delights, He will bless people.
-In today reading, He wants the Israelites, “Go up into the hill country; bring timber, and build the house that I may take pleasure in it and receive my glory.”
+In today reading, He wants the Israelites, “Go up into the hill country; bring timber and build the house that I may take pleasure in it and receive my glory.”

 2/ Gospel: Know how to seize opportunities to learn the truth.